 The stickiest situation is that your computer is stuck on a black screen after Windows 10 update, because your Windows computer won't boot normally and you can't access files on this computer at all.
 In this case, you may need reliable data recovery software, for example, iBoysoft Data Recovery, to recover your files from the hard drive on this unbootable Windows computer.

 iBoysoft Data Recovery is one of the best Windows data recovery tools, which can recover lost/deleted photos, documents, movies, etc. from Windows computers efficiently.
-It also can recover data from formatted, inaccessible, corrupted, and RAW drives.
-Furthermore, this software allows SD card data recovery, hard drive data recovery, USB flash drive data recovery, memory card data recovery, and so on. iBoysoft Data Recovery runs perfectly in Windows 10/8/7/Vista/XP and Windows Server 2016/2012/2008/2003.
+It also can recover lost data from formatted, inaccessible, corrupted, and RAW drives.
+Furthermore, this software allows SD card data recovery, hard drive data recovery, USB flash drive data recovery, memory card data recovery, and so on. iBoysoft Data Recovery runs perfectly in Windows 10/8/7/Vista/XP and Windows Server 2019/2016/2012/2008/2003.

 How to recover lost files with iBoysoft Data Recovery

-Step 1: You need to take the internal hard drive out of your Windows computer and connect it to a working computer.
+- 1. You need to take the internal hard drive out of your Windows computer and connect it to a working computer.
 This step requires a little technique, so you can ask a specialist for help.

-Step 2: Then download, install, and launch iBoysoft Data Recovery on the usable computer.
+- 2. Then download, install, and launch iBoysoft Data Recovery on the usable computer.

-Step 3: Select this hard drive and click "Next" to scan for your lost files on this drive.
+- 3. Select this hard drive and click "Next" to scan for your lost files on this drive.

-Step 3: You can double-click this scanning results to preview these files, and then choose files you need to recover.
+- 4. You can double-click this scanning results to preview these files, and then choose files you need to recover.

-Step 4: Click "Recover" to get your files back.
+- 5. Click "Recover" to get your files back.

 However, if you can't get your lost files back after Windows 10 update and the black screen error still exist on your computer, it is highly possible that your internal hard drive is physically damaged.
 In this case, you'd better call a local repair specialist for help.

 As you can see, jumping to the latest Windows operating system is not always a good idea.
 Once the update and patches bring troubles to you, it is extremely difficult to address these problems.
 If you've gone through all the troubleshooting steps mentioned above and your computer still displays a black or blank screen after this Windows 10 update, your next step is to recover files from your hard drive before this issue crashes your hard drive and files on it someday.
 By the way, chkdsk can also be a help because chkdsk can repair hard drive issues, you can use it to check if your internal hard drive has any errors or not.